The contents of this file are in the same order as the

 There are over 125 trillion, trillion, trillion possible unique bidding sequences.
-Regular partnerships have at most a few dozen bidding agreements.
-At the outset, this database is only designed to cover the latter group.
-However, it seems inevitable that the longer the database is in use in the world, more and more entries will be added to it, both by users and by double-dummy analyzers, so that eventually, bidding done by the database will become much more extensive and not just for conventions.
+At the outset, BidBase's primary goal was to provide bids for conventions in addition to basic standard bids.
+However, the longer BidBase is used, more and more entries will continue to be added to it so that eventually, bidding done by the database will become much more extensive and not just for conventions.

 Prior Bid Sort Order:

 (The following is technical information which needs to be documented, but is not needed by users of the program unless you see entries not correctly grouped by Prior Bids.
 That should never happen, but if it does, see the last paragraph in this section; otherwise, you can skip to the next section.)